JanW42/AI_Project_Full_Stack/README.md

    - Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`)

 2. **Run the application:**
-   - Start normal with the play button or in terminal 'main.py'
+   - Start normal with the play button or in terminal in 'app.py'

 3. **Interact:**
-   - Wait till Alessa talks
+   - Wait until you are asked to say the hotword "Alessa"
    - Ask your question

 ## Contributing